Niagara to Toronto: Vineyards vistas to downtown views

 Lady Marmalade, 265 Broadview Avenue, Toronto

-Toronto is the first Canadian city to be recognized in the MICHELIN Guide, book reservations at one of Toronto’s recently awarded MICHELIN starred restaurants.
+Toronto is the first Canadian city to be recognized in the MICHELIN Guide.
+Book reservations at one of Toronto’s recently awarded MICHELIN starred restaurants.
 Several restaurants were also awarded with the MICHELIN Bib Gourmand Award for menu items at great value.

-The St. Lawrence Market is located in a large, historic brick building that bustles with organic groceries, bakeries, cheese and olive vendors, restaurants and food stalls.
+Located in a large, historic brick building that bustles with organic groceries, bakeries, cheese and olive vendors, restaurants and food stalls.
 Try the famous peameal bacon sandwich from Carousel Bakery or Paddington’s Pump.

 Location: 93 Front Street East, Toronto